 Here are our current vintages.

 Tennessee Spring: Our spring harvest is always the most unpredictable.
 Depending on early spring rainfall and temperatures, the bees may forage, for example, lots of fruit trees and less blackberry and blueberry, or vice-versa.
-The 2015 vintage (almost gone) is floral and light in taste, with berry undertones and almost no aftertaste.
-It's delicious with tea, especially green tea, and plays well with yogurt and goat cheese.
+The 2018 vintage is floral and light in taste, with berry undertones and almost no aftertaste.
+It's delicious with tea, especially green tea, and plays well with yogurt and goat cheese (pictured at right).
 It's also easy on the eyes, very light and pretty.

-Wildflower Summer: This is the condensed, ephemeral taste of hot, country pastures and plains, full of clover, thistle, dandelion and privet nectars, and, of course, magnolia pollen.
+Wildflower Summer: This is the condensed taste of hot, country pastures and plains, full of clover, thistle, dandelion and privet nectars, and, of course, magnolia pollen.
 Did we mention clover?
-This variety jumps onto the tongue with a bold, clean taste (that’s the clover for you), then finishes with a tang.
+This variety jumps onto the tongue with a bold, clean taste (that’s the clover for you), then finishes with a spicy note.
 Pair this one with coffee on a cool morning, or a tangy bleu cheese.
 This is also the honey with the most "classic" honey taste, because most folks have had clover honey.